google-deepmind/mujoco/doc/modeling.rst

 are modified so as to accomodate the URDF modeling convention.
 The :ref:`compiler <compiler>` extension in particular has proven very useful, and indeed several of its attributes were introduced because a number of existing URDF models have non-physical dynamics parameters which MuJoCo's built-in compiler will reject if left unmodified.
 This extension is also needed to specify mesh directories.
+Also note that the compiler attributes :ref:`strippath<compiler-strippath>`, :ref:`angle<compiler-angle>`, :ref:`fusestatic<compiler-fusestatic>` and :ref:`discardvisual<compiler-discardvisual>` have different default values for URDF and MJCF.

 Note that the while MJCF models are checked against a custom XML schema by the parser, URDF models are not.
 Even the MuJoCo-specific elements embedded in the URDF file are not checked.
 As a result, mis-typed attribute names are